Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 Post-Surgical Scar Tissue

 Surgery creates scar tissue.
-Sometimes that scar tissue becomes problematic, causing pain and limiting movement long after the surgical site has healed.
+Sometimes that scar tissue becomes problematic – causing pain and limiting movement long after the surgical site has healed.
 Graston breaks down excessive or poorly formed scar tissue without additional surgery.

 What to Expect During Graston Treatment

+I start by applying a lubricant to your skin, then use the instruments to scan the area and locate restrictions.
 Once I’ve identified the problem areas, I apply controlled strokes with the appropriate instrument.
-The pressure varies based on the tissue depth and your tolerance.
-Most patients describe the sensation as uncomfortable but tolerable.
+The pressure varies based on tissue depth and your feedback.

 Does It Hurt?